Published on February 14th, 2013 | by James Ayre13

 And the issue of nuclear waste is still very much a problem in the UK.
 Just last week, the Cumbria County Council rejected the government’s plans to dump the nation’s nuclear waste in the Lake District.
 And with no alternative locations put forward yet, the government still doesn’t know what to do with its growing nuclear waste.
 The House of Commons Public Accounts Committee just released a new report on Monday detailing (and highly critical of) the rising costs of dealing with such waste.

-Image Credits: Nuclear Power UK via Flickr CC
+Image Credits: power plant in UK by Jonathan Brennan via Flickr CC